tenzinnorzin/PawRescues/README.md

 # PawRescues
-a stary dog adoption website
+A stray dog adoption website to adopt your furry friends